On Kazhdan-Yom Din asymptotic Schur orthogonality for K-finite matrix coefficients: Asymptotic behaviour of representations

 for some $\lambda_{1},\dots,\lambda_{n}\in\mathbb{C}$ , we will often identify $\lambda$ with the $n$-tuple $(\lambda_{1},\dots,\lambda_{n})$.\\

 The next result is concerned with the expansion of $K$-finite matrix coefficients relative to $P$.

 \begin{thm} Let $G$ be a connected, semisimple Lie group with finite centre and let $(\pi,H)$ be an irreducible, Hilbert representation of $G$.
-Then there exist a non-negative integer $l_{0}$ and a finite set of real-linear complex-valued functionals on $\mathfrak{a}$, denoted $\mathcal{E}_{0}$, such that, for every $v,w\in H_{K}$, the restriction to $\text{exp}(\mathfrak{a}^{+})$ of the matrix coefficient $\phi_{v,w}$ admits a uniformly and absolutely convergent expansion as
+Then there exist a non-negative integer $l_{0}$ and a finite set of real-linear complex-valued functionals on $\mathfrak{a}$, denoted $\mathcal{E}_{0}$, such that, for every $v,w\in H_{K}$, the restriction to $\text{exp}(\mathfrak{a}^{+})$ of the matrix coefficient